dstergiou/deltasec/content/services/infosec.md

 ---
 title: "Information Security"
 description: "Information Security is the core of what we do.
-If you are looking for ISO 27001 assistance, measuring your cyber capabilities, improving your security posture, or for a general health check, this is the section for you"
+If you are looking for ISO 27001 assistance, measuring your cyber capabilities, improving your security posture, or for a general health check, this is the section for you."
 slug: "infosec"
 image: security.jpg
 date: 2018-01-28